dynobase-icon

 The behavior of the putItem function is determined by the primary key you provide.
 For example, if you provide an existing primary key, it will completely replace the old item.

 The only required parameter in the request object is the primary key.
-The below example shows how to use the putItem function to add a new item into a DynamoDb table using the DynamoDB JavaScript SDK.
+The below example shows how to use the putItem function to add a new item into a DynamoDB table using the DynamoDB JavaScript SDK.

-In addition to the only required parameter, putItem function supports many other parameters in the request object.
+In addition to the only required parameter, the putItem function supports many other parameters in the request object.
 The below list will briefly introduce those parameters.

 DynamoDB PutItem - Request Parameters